fan2/mkdocs/docs/blog/posts/cs/byte-order-endianess.md

 ## Pros of Little Endian

-[Programming with 64-Bit ARM Assembly Language: Single Board Computer Development for Raspberry Pi and Mobile Devices](https://www.amazon.com/Programming-64-Bit-ARM-Assembly-Language/dp/1484258800/) | Chapter 2: Loading and Adding - Big vs. Little Endian
+[Programming with 64-Bit ARM Assembly Language](https://www.amazon.com/Programming-64-Bit-ARM-Assembly-Language/dp/1484258800/) | Chapter 2: Loading and Adding - Big vs. Little Endian

 The advantage of little-endian format is that it makes it easy to change the size of integers, without requiring any address arithmetic.
 If you want to convert a 4-byte integer to a 1-byte integer, you take the first byte.
 Assuming the integer is in the range of 0–255, and the other three bytes are zero.
 For example, if memory contains the 4 bytes or word for 1, in little endian, the memory contains `01 00 00 00`.